top of page

 Suppose you want to be a great magician; what's the secret?

-The secret to being a successful magician and entertainer is performing your magic as often as possible.
 You need to be confident, and your magic needs to look effortless.
 When you perform a piece of magic hundreds of times, you understand how to maximize the entertainment value at every moment of the magic trick.
-Anticipating in advance how spectators react will take your magic to the next level.

-You must know every turn, movement and potential misstep of a routine.
 The only way to earn mastery as a magician is through repetition.

 And, of course, magic can also be a business that earns you income-- but that's a conversation for another blog post.